Glenn Ciano

 Glenn Ciano (born December 11, 1974) is a director, writer, and producer.
 His works include Homie Spumoni, Loosies, Inkubus and Infected.

 Early life

 Ciano was born in Johnston, Rhode Island.

 Career

-Glenn began his motion picture career at the age of nineteen, working in various areas of production on several films, among which are: Grind (Adrienne Shelley, Billy Crudup) Palookaville (Frances McDormand, Vincent Gallo, William Forsythe) Wishful Thinking (Drew Barrymore, Jon Stewart) American Buffalo (Dustin Hoffman, Dennis Franz) Outside Providence (Alec Baldwin).
+Ciano began his motion picture career at the age of nineteen, working in various areas of production on Grind, Palookaville, Wishful Thinking, American Buffalo, and Outside Providence.
 Ciano made his directorial debut with his film Inkubus starring Robert Englund and William Forsythe.
 He has gone on to direct Infected starring Michael Madsen and Christy Carlson Romano.

-Glenn will be featured at Rock and Shock from Oct.
-14th to the 16th with Robert Englund to premier 'Inkubus before an October 28 theatrical release of the film.
-Check out facebook.com/InkubusMovie for information on purchasing tickets and theaters where the film is playing.